khornem/NagaRazer/README.md

 Sidebutton actions are overrided by the program, but extra buttons in front of the button are not.
 These buttons will execute default action plus the programmed action (I was not able to grab only those buttons and not normal buttons)

-The main program is written in python, and it is based in the idea of Apocatarsis, which you may find in:
+The main program is written in python, and it is based in the idea and program of Apocatarsis, which you may find in:
 * https://www.reddit.com/r/razer/comments/37yc3y/tutorial_remapping_naga_side_keyboard_numpad_in/
 * https://github.com/apocatarsis/Naga_KeypadMapper